bitcoin/bitcoin/README.md

 There are also [regression and integration tests](/qa) of the RPC interface, written in Python, that are run automatically on the build server.
-These tests can be run with: `qa/pull-tester/rpc-tests.py`
+These tests can be run (if the [test dependencies](/qa) are installed) with: `qa/pull-tester/rpc-tests.py`

-The Travis CI system makes sure that every pull request is built for Windows and Linux, OSX, and that unit and sanity tests are automatically run.
+The Travis CI system makes sure that every pull request is built for Windows and Linux, OS X, and that unit and sanity tests are automatically run.

 ### Manual Quality Assurance (QA) Testing